paulmalherbe/Tartan/doc/BWL.rst

     + **EFT Forms** - Whether to print EFT Forms in which case you will be required to enter the total value of each prize.

 Results are ranked in the order of most points, largest shot difference and then least shots conceded.

+If the competition type is a Sectional Round Robin you will be asked whether you want to generate and print a Play-Off draw.
+Should you decide not to do so at this stage you can do so at another time by reprinting this report.

 Contact Request Forms (BC)
 ++++++++++++++++++++++++++